kdabug/post-app-practice/README.md

     - What methods will your app have and which components will they be defined in?
     - Which components will be stateful?
     - What props will be passed down to each component?

+### Submission

+Post a picture to the student slack channel

 ### Bonus